BrandonJohnGrenier/pattern-microstructure/README.md

 }

 ```

+If you plan to make use of Valex annotations, make sure you enable AspectJ proxying by including the ```@EnableAspectJAutoProxy``` annotation.

 # Configure Error Codes, Messages and Exceptions
 You can configure your application's error messages, error codes and exceptions using a YAML configuration file or a properties configuration file.
 It's simply a matter of syntax preference in terms of which method you choose.
 The properties file is available to support an easier migration path if you have an existing BeanValidation implementation with a ValidationMessages.properties file already defined.